ppy/osu-wiki/wiki/Glossary/en.md

 ### Ignore List

-The ignore list is a blacklist of words (or users) that the player does not want to be displayed in the osu!chat.
+The ignore list is a blacklist of words (or users) that the player does not want to be displayed in the [chat console](/wiki/chat_console).

 ## K